DoodlingTurtle/RGSDL/README.md

 ### How to compile it:
 - Make sure your compiler has access to SDL2 and SDL2_image (`-lSDL2 -lSDL2main -lSDL2_image`) \
-- Put the `SDL2.dll`, `SDL2_image.dll` as well as the other required DLLs into the same folder, where your compiled binary will be.
+- for Windows put the `SDL2.dll`, `SDL2_image.dll` as well as the other required DLLs into the same folder, where your compiled binary will be.

 - If you use linux or msys, then you can use the Makefile in this project\
 to compile it.